Drug information provided by: IBM Micromedex

 This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.

 If you have been using this medicine regularly for several weeks or more, do not change your dose or suddenly stop using it without first checking with your doctor.
-You may be directed to gradually reduce the amount you are using before stopping treatment completely, or to take another narcotic for a while, to lessen the chance of withdrawal side effects (eg, abdominal or stomach cramps, anxiety, fever, nausea, runny nose, sweating, tremors, or trouble with sleeping).
+You may be directed to gradually reduce the amount you are using before stopping treatment completely, or to take another narcotic for a while, to lessen the chance of withdrawal side effects (eg, anxiety, fever, nausea, runny nose, stomach cramps, sweating, tremors, or trouble with sleeping).

-Do not take too much of this medicine.
-This can be life-threatening.
-Symptoms of an overdose include: extreme dizziness or weakness, slow heartbeat or breathing, seizures, trouble breathing, and cold, clammy skin.
-Call your doctor right away if you notice these symptoms.
+Using too much hydromorphone may cause an overdose, which can be life-threatening.
+Symptoms of an overdose include: extreme dizziness or weakness, slow heartbeat or breathing, seizures, trouble breathing, and cold, clammy skin. .
+In case of an overdose, call your doctor right away.
+Your doctor may also give naloxone to treat an overdose.

 Using this medicine while you are pregnant may cause neonatal withdrawal syndrome in your newborn babies.
 Tell your doctor right away if your baby has an abnormal sleep pattern, diarrhea, a high-pitched cry, irritability, shakiness or tremors, weight loss, vomiting, or fails to gain weight.